Best Scenic Viewpoints in San Francisco

 Some views are accidental.
 Others are worth planning your entire afternoon around.

-This guide shares some of the best scenic viewpoints in San Francisco, easily spotted while enjoying the city’s top attractions, amazing parks, and iconic neighborhoods.
+This guide shares some of the best scenic viewpoints in San Francisco, easily spotted while enjoying the city’s top attractions and cozy neighborhoods.

 Let’s go!